boa-z/KaoYan/ky-english/writing/Writing.md

 During the presentation, I plan to introduce the key aspects of Chinese culture, including its history, traditions, and customs.
 I will also discuss Chinese festivals and celebrations, such as the Lunar New Year, Mid-Autumn Festival, and Dragon Boat Festival.
 Additionally, I will highlight the influence of Chinese culture in modern society, focusing on art, music, literature, and cinema.
 I hope this presentation will provide the international students with a deeper understanding of China's cultural diversity and heritage.

 Thank you once again for this opportunity.
 I am excited to contribute to the cultural exchange at the university.

 Best regards,
 Li Ming

+### 2017 S4 PA Answer v20241215

+Dear Professor Williams,

+I am honored to accept your invitation to give a presentation on Chinese culture to international students.
+I am excited to share my knowledge and insights about China's rich cultural heritage.

+Regarding the key points of my presentation, I plan to introduce the history, traditions, and customs of Chinese culture.
+Firstly, I will provide an overview of China's long history.
+Secondly, I will discuss Chinese festivals, such as the Lunar New Year, highlighting their cultural importance and unique traditions.
+Lastly, I will explore the influence of Chinese culture in modern society, including art, music, literature, and cinema.

+I would appreciate it if you could provide me with more suggestions.
+I am looking forward to contributing to the cultural exchange at the university.

+Best regards,
+Li Ming